hanami/guides/content/v2.0/introduction/getting-started.md

 end
 ```

 Settings can be strings, booleans, integers and other types.
-Each setting can either be optional or required (meaning the app won't boot without them).
-Defaults for every setting can also be specified.
+Each setting can be either optional or required (meaning the app won't boot without them), and each can also have a default.

 Each setting is sourced from an environment variable matching its name.
 For example `my_flag` will be source from `ENV["MY_FLAG"]`.